-Captain Salomon, aka Solly, was rescued as when he was a few weeks old along with his brother named Rue (who now lives at BellaView Farm Sanctuary).
+Captain Salomon, aka Solly, was rescued as when he was a few weeks old along with his brother named Rue (who was rescued by our friends at BellaView Farm Sanctuary).
 It was clear from the start that both have the same medical condition, which first only impacted the laxity in their legs.
 For a few months, he got along great in his wheelchair.
 One day Solly had some trouble getting around, but was mysteriously not in pain.
 A routine xray shocked us by showing a several fractures, some new and some old, but most startlingly, a large break in his femur.
-His brother Rue also suffered a break in his femur, and it became clear that these boys had extremely brittle bones, especially in their back legs.
+His brother Rue also suffered a break in his femur, and it became clear that these boys had a genetic condition that caused extremely brittle bones, especially in their back legs.

 Our vets have collaborated with human doctors and famous sheep specialists across the globe to try and diagnose Solly's condition, but it seems like it's something never seen before.